-- No later than mid-spring semester of junior year -- discuss tentative plans with the GSF (regular) advisor, the GSF Director of Undergraduate Studies (DUS), or the GSF Honors Program Director.
+- No later than mid-spring semester of junior year -- discuss tentative plans with the GSF (regular) advisor, or the GSF Director of Undergraduate Studies (DUS).

 - No later than the bookbagging period in spring of junior year – meet with potential thesis advisor(s).

 - By April 1 of junior year – Submit the honors thesis application (see Nomination Requirements and Application for instructions and portal).

 - By May 1 of junior year – Assuming the application is approved, meet with the thesis advisor to agree on written summer research workplan.